-Go Blue for children around the world this November 20
+Go Blue for children around the world

 This year we are going blue to support a world where every child is in school.
 About 264 million children and adolescents around the globe do not have the opportunity to start or finish school due to conflict, poverty or humanitarian disasters.
 We are determined to ensure that every child, everywhere, gets the education they deserve.
 That’s why we are equipping children with new backpacks filled with learning supplies so that they have what they need to succeed.
 We believe that when we #PackForTheFuture, we can change the world.

 World Children’s Day - a day for children, by children - is almost here and we want you to take part.

 - A free outdoor photo exhibition showcasing UNICEF’s work on education around the world will be open to the public at Sydney Opera House Western Broadwalk (November 19-21)

 - Sydney of City Councillor Jess Miller will visit the photo exhibition for an official opening on World Children’s Day, November 20, at 9:30am